dancer1325/rest-assured-wiki/Usage.md

 ## Deserialization with Generics

-REST Assured 3.3.0 introduces the `io.restassured.mapper.TypeRef` class that allows you to de-serialize the response to a container with a generic type.
+REST Assured 3.3.0 introduced the `io.restassured.mapper.TypeRef` class that allows you to de-serialize the response to a container with a generic type.
 For example let's say that you have a service that returns the following JSON for a GET request to `/products`:

 ```json
 [